Andriy Raykovych: Biography

 In 1997, he became one of the co-founders of the Kirovograd regional branch of the People's Party of Ukraine.
 In the 1998 parliamentary elections, Raykovych ran on the list of the People's Party (No. 175), but was not elected.
 Four years later, he again unsuccessfully ran for the Ukrainian national parliament Verkhovna Rada from the bloc "For United Ukraine!".

 In the 2006 Ukrainian local elections, he became a member of the Kirovohrad Oblast Council of the 5th convocation.
 In the same year, he unsuccessfully ran in the 2006 Ukrainian parliamentary election.

 In the early parliamentary elections of the following year, Raykovych was also included in the list of the People's Party, but was not again elected.

 In the 2010 Ukrainian local elections, he was reelected as a member of the Kirovohrad Oblast Council.
 He was a member of the standing committee on budget, financial activities and socio-economic development.

 In September 2011, he became the General Director of the Yatran Meat Processing Plant.

-In the elections of the mayor of Kirovohrad in 2015, Raykovych ran for the Petro Poroshenko Bloc party and was elected in the second round, gaining 48.6% of the vote.
+In the elections the mayor of Kirovohrad in 2015, Raykovych ran for the Petro Poroshenko Bloc party and was elected in the second round, gaining 48.6% of the vote.
 He was sworn to office on 27 November.
 The city was renamed to Kropyvnytskyi in 2016.

 During the 2020 local elections, Raykovych once again decided to run for the mayor's seat, running from the Proposition party.
 According to the results of the first round of elections, he received 53.53% of the votes.

 On 7 March 2022, by decree of the President of Ukraine Volodymyr Zelenskyy, Raykovych was appointed Governor of Kirovohrad Oblast.